Logo Voyage

 See

-• The Market Place is a pleasant broad cobbled expanse lined by 18th and 19th century buildings, pity about the traffic.
+• Market Place is a pleasant broad cobbled expanse lined by 18th and 19th century buildings, pity about the traffic.

 • Thirsk Museum, 14 Kirkgate YO7 1PQ (opposite World of James Herriot), +44 1845 527707.
-M-Sa 10AM-4PM.
+Apr-Oct M-Sa 10AM-4PM.
 Small volunteer-run museum of local history.
 The house was the birthplace of the cricketer Thomas Lord (1755-1832): he bowled for Middlesex but is best known for establishing Lord's MCC cricket ground.
 Free.

 • St Mary's Church on Kirkgate is Anglican.
 It dates from the 15th century but is mostly 19th-century Perpendicular Gothic.

 • Don't see the castle.
-It probably stood at the north end of Castlegate (perhaps a clue?) but in the eyes of Henry II was "adulterine" (rebelliously raised against him) so it was demolished in 1176.
+It probably stood at the north end of Castlegate (perhaps a clue?) but in the eyes of Henry II was "adulterine" - rebelliously raised against him - so it was demolished in 1176.
 A manor house was then built on the site.
 In 1322 the Scots, emboldened by their victory at Bannockburn, raided Yorkshire and almost captured Edward II with his trousers down; they utterly demolished the manor house.

-• 3 Monk Park Farm, Green Lane, Bagby YO7 2AG (off A170 to Moor Lane), +44 1845 597730.
-Daily 10AM-5PM.
+• 3 Monk Park Farm, Green Lane, Bagby YO7 2AG (off A170 to Moor Lane), +44 1845 421124.
+M-F 10AM-3PM, Sa Su 10AM-4PM.
 Petting farm.
-Adult £7.50, child 2-15 £6.50.
+OSM directions Apple Maps directions (beta) Google Maps directions

 • 4 Sutton Bank is the scarp of the North York Moors rising five miles east of town on A170, the road to Helmsley.
 Caravans and heavy vehicles are not permitted on this steep road: everyone else, engage low gear.
 There's a visitor centre at the top, views west over Vale of York, and walks along the scarp edge.
 Gliders whoosh out from the airstrip next to the main road.